Concentrated solar power: History

-A legend has it that Archimedes used a "burning glass" to concentrate sunlight on the invading Roman fleet and repel them from Syracuse.
-In 1973 a Greek scientist, Dr. Ioannis Sakkas, curious about whether Archimedes could really have destroyed the Roman fleet in 212 BC, lined up nearly 60 Greek sailors, each holding an oblong mirror tipped to catch the sun's rays and direct them at a tar-covered plywood silhouette 160 ft away.
+A legend from later centuries has it that Archimedes not only used the Claw of Archimedes, but also a "burning glass" to concentrate sunlight on the invading Roman fleet and repel them from the Siege of Syracuse (213–212 BC).
+In 1973 a Greek scientist, Dr. Ioannis Sakkas, curious about whether Archimedes' heat ray could really have destroyed the Roman fleet in 212 BC, lined up nearly 60 Greek sailors, each holding an oblong mirror tipped to catch the sun's rays and direct them at a tar-covered plywood silhouette 160 ft away.
 The ship caught fire after a few minutes; however, historians continue to doubt the Archimedes story.

 In 1866, Auguste Mouchout used a parabolic trough to produce steam for the first solar steam engine.
 The first patent for a solar collector was obtained by the Italian Alessandro Battaglia in Genoa, Italy, in 1886.
-Over the following years, invеntors such as John Ericsson and Frank Shuman developed concentrating solar-powered dеvices for irrigation, refrigеration, and locomоtion.
+Over the following years, inventors such as John Ericsson and Frank Shuman developed concentrating solar-powered devices for irrigation, refrigeration, and locomotion.
 In 1913 Shuman finished a 55 hp parabolic solar thermal energy station in Maadi, Egypt for irrigation.
 The first solar-power system using a mirror dish was built by Dr. R.H.
 Goddard, who was already well known for his research on liquid-fueled rockets and wrote an article in 1929 in which he asserted that all the previous obstacles had been addressed.

 Professor Giovanni Francia (1911–1980) designed and built the first concentrated-solar plant, which entered into operation in Sant'Ilario, near Genoa, Italy in 1968.
 This plant had the architecture of today's power tower plants, with a solar receiver in the center of a field of solar collectors.
 The plant was able to produce 1 MW with superheated steam at 100 bar and 500 °C. The 10 MW Solar One power tower was developed in Southern California in 1981.
 Solar One was converted into Solar Two in 1995, implementing a new design with a molten salt mixture (60% sodium nitrate, 40% potassium nitrate) as the receiver working fluid and as a storage medium.
 The molten salt approach proved effective, and Solar Two operated successfully until it was decommissioned in 1999.
 The parabolic-trough technology of the nearby Solar Energy Generating Systems (SEGS), begun in 1984, was more workable.
 The 354 MW SEGS was the largest solar power plant in the world until 2014.